Python Basics

 while condition:

-# instructions to repeat
+# code to repeat

-Example — printing even numbers from 0 to 10:
+To print all even numbers from 0 to 10:

 num = 0